 “When a guy asks if he can take me out to dinner, I hope maybe he’s someone who can eventually love me exactly the way I am.
 Maybe he wouldn’t fear my bite, my kookiness, maybe he’d get past my thorny bristles, to see there is sweetness here.
 He would understand that moving on doesn’t me never talking about it, never crying about it.”

-TifAni FaNelli grew up in Chester Springs, Pennsylvania to an overbearing Italian woman named Dina and an apathetic father figure or shadowy figure named Bobby.
+TifAni FaNelli grew up in Chester Springs, Pennsylvania to an overbearing Italian woman named Dina and an apathetic, shadowy father figure named Bobby.
 Bob never really wanted a child and tends to go to work even when he is not scheduled, staring aimlessly at the office walls to kill the time before TifAni’s gone or moved out of the house, whichever comes first.
 With a lack of a paternal influence in her life, Dina has taken it upon herself to have the presence of two parental figures, controlling TifAni’s life and trying her best to live vicariously through it as well.
 All was going well with TifAni until she made the decision to do what most thirteen-year-old children do and experiment.
 Unfortunately for her, her experiments didn’t involve Bunsen burners or Petri dishes instead it involved some other type of flame and some psychoactive flora.
-Rather than going the Hollywood movie route of going to a reform school, Dina took the initiative, coupled with all of the family’s life savings to send her to a prestigious high school to hopefully right a wrong and propel TifAni on the right path to future success.
+Rather than going the Hollywood movie route of going to a reform school, Dina took the initiative, coupled with all of the family’s life savings to send her to a prestigious high school with hopes of righting a wrong and propelling TifAni to future success.
 From Mt.
 St. Theresa’s Academy to The Bradley School was a rude awakening, and one in which that would prove to accelerate a certain flaw that afflicts us all at that age while figuring out a way to reinvent herself.
 Overtime she goes through the normal progressions of a physically-endowed new girl in a big school: eating lunch with the more academically-inclined, gaining acceptance, learning the in’s, out’s, and politics of the popular crowd, falling out, crawling back, tragedies, and never looking back.
 It’s all there.
 She increasingly realizes that her only way out of her disillusionment with high school is to graduate, move to the big city, get a great job, and marry a successful man.
 But for Ani she must remember that patience is a virtue.

 “The table, smudged like the way Arthur’s glasses always were, was empty save for a cup of water (mine) and a recording device occupying the center spot.
 Detective Dixon pressed a button and said, ‘November fourteenth, 2001.’
 ‘It’s actually November fifteenth.’
 Detective Vencino tapped the face of his watch.
 ‘Twelve oh six.’
 Detective Dixon corrected himself and added, ‘this is Detective Dixon, Detective Vencino, TifAni FaNelli, and her lawyer, Daniel Rosenberg.’
 The discovery of Dan’s full name gave me a lot more confidence in him.”